Claude Shannon: Childhood

-The Shannon family lived in Gaylord, Michigan, and Claude was born in a hospital in nearby Petoskey.
+The Shannon family lived in Gaylord, Michigan.
+Claude was born in a hospital in nearby Petoskey.
 His father, Claude Sr. (1862–1934), was a businessman and, for a while, a judge of probate in Gaylord.
 His mother, Mabel Wolf Shannon (1880–1945), was a language teacher, who also served as the principal of Gaylord High School.
 Claude Sr. was a descendant of New Jersey settlers, while Mabel was a child of German immigrants.
 Shannon's family was active in their Methodist Church during his youth.

 Most of the first 16 years of Shannon's life were spent in Gaylord, where he attended public school, graduating from Gaylord High School in 1932.
-Shannon showed an inclination towards mechanical and electrical things.
+Shannon showed an inclination towards mechanical and electrical subjects.
 His best subjects were science and mathematics.
 At home, he constructed such devices as models of planes, a radio-controlled model boat and a barbed-wire telegraph system to a friend's house a half-mile away.
 While growing up, he also worked as a messenger for the Western Union company.

-Shannon's childhood hero was Thomas Edison, whom he later learned was a distant cousin.
-Both Shannon and Edison were descendants of John Ogden (1609–1682), a colonial leader and an ancestor of many distinguished people.
+Shannon's childhood hero was Thomas Edison, who he later learned was a distant cousin: the two were descendants of John Ogden (1609–1682), a colonial leader and an ancestor of many distinguished people.